-Oats provide the body with carbs and fiber.
+Oats provide the body with carbs and fibre.
 These are great breakfast options and can also be consumed before a workout.
 Oats provide the body with a slow release of energy which lasts for longer.
 You should definitely add this to your gym diet plan.

-Post-Workout Gym Foods
+Gym Diet– Post-Workout Foods

 After you are done working out the most essential thing to take care of this repair the muscles.
 What you eat after a workout will affect how quickly your muscles repair.
 There are many foods which can help you with the same.

 Consuming protein powder will provide the body with the right amount of protein which will help the muscle recover from all the wear and tear that happened during the workout.
 It is the most widely used recovery drink used by people.